zebernst/cosmere-social-network/docs/_pages/background.md

 ---
-title: About
+title: About the Project
-permalink: /about
+permalink: /background
-layout: default
 ---

-# About the project

 ## Inspiration